ATS-2: Mission

 The launch of ATS-2 went entirely according to plan up to the first Agena burn.
 When the second burn was initiated, the Agena engine failed to restart and thus the satellite could not be placed in the correct orbit.
 Postflight investigation found that the oxidizer isolation valve had failed to close after the first burn.
 This valve was supposed to prevent propellant from escaping the tanks and filling the turbopump during the coasting phase, but since it remained open, the pump developed vapor lock and thus it became impossible to pump oxidizer in.
-A tiny amount of ISP was generated by the gas generator igniter cartridge.
+A small amount of impulse was generated by the gas generator igniter cartridge.
 The low periapsis of the orbit caused the satellite to tumble more than the stabilization system could compensate, which complicated its mission.
 The satellite still produced some usable data from the experiments, most notably those regarding cosmic rays and particles.
 It reentered the atmosphere on September 2, 1969.